Import and export

 Australian Customs requirements for imports

 All goods imported into Australia must be cleared through the border.
-DIBP can provide you with information on importing goods, such as import clearance requirements, prohibited goods and import permits.
+The Department of Home Affairs can provide you with information on importing goods, such as import clearance requirements, prohibited goods and import permits.

 Depending on the type and value of the goods or products you import, there may be costs involved.
 These can include clearance fees, customs duty, goods and services tax (GST) and other taxes.

 Some goods may carry special restrictions or may even be prohibited from being imported.
-If your goods contain industrial chemicals like cosmetics, solvents, adhesives, plastics, inks, printing and photocopying chemicals, paints, household cleaning products and toiletries, they will require additional registration.
+For example, if your goods contain industrial chemicals like cosmetics, solvents, adhesives, plastics, inks, printing and photocopying chemicals, paints, household cleaning products and toiletries, you will need to register your business with the Australian Government's National Industrial Chemicals Notification and Assessment Scheme (NICNAS) and pay registration fees.

 If your goods also fall under quarantine regulations, the Department of Agriculture and Water Resources will need to inspect and possibly treat them.